 “As we reexamined our guidelines this year and listened to the industry, we decided to adopt new approaches for future shows ensuring these films receive the attention they deserve.
 Language will no longer be a barrier to recognition as the best.”

-The Golden Globes will not be broadcast in 2022, as the HFPA continues to grapple with allegations of discrimination and unethical conduct, but confirmed the new criteria will apply immediately, regardless of when the award show next airs.
+The Golden Globes will not be broadcast in 2022 (although it will go ahead, untelevised), as the HFPA continues to grapple with allegations of discrimination and unethical conduct, but confirmed the new criteria will apply immediately, regardless of when the award show next airs.